phuongvu0804/reactJS_airbnb/README.md

 For administration:

 -   Display lists of admins, users and accommodation
--   Add, delete, and edit admins and users
+-   Add, delete, edit admins and users
--   Add, delete, and edit accommodation
+-   Add, delete, edit accommodation

 ## Installation and execution